machinetranslate/machinetranslate.org/business/products.md

 and other features, as well as underlying architecture.

-The alternative of using a machine translation provider is that the service is already working and can be integrated immediately.
-The alternative is to train a model from scratch or to use a pre-trained model, and deploy and maintain a machine translation system.
+An advantage of using a machine translation provider is that the service is already working and can be integrated immediately.
+An alternative to using a machine translation provider is to train a model from scratch or to use a pre-trained model, and deploy and maintain a machine translation system.

 Unlike raw models, production machine translation systems usually provide language identification and sentence segmentation.